kurator-dev/kurator/docs/proposals/backup/backup.md

 	// OrderedResources specifies the backup order of resources of specific Kind.
 	// The map key is the resource name and value is a list of object names separated by commas.
 	// Each resource name has format "namespace/objectname".
 For cluster resources, simply use "objectname".
+	// For example, if you have a specific order for pods, such as "pod1, pod2, pod3" with all belonging to the "ns1" namespace,
+	// and a specific order for persistentvolumes, such as "pv4, pv8", you can use the orderedResources field in YAML format as shown below:
+	// ```yaml
+	// orderedResources:
+	//  pods: "ns1/pod1, ns1/pod2, ns1/pod3"
+	//  persistentvolumes: "pv4, pv8"
+	// ```
 	// +optional
 	// +nullable
 	OrderedResources map[string]string `json:"orderedResources,omitempty"`